epiviz/epiviz.github.io.old/plugins.md

   epiviz.EpiViz.SETTINGS.chartTypes = ['epiviz.plugins.charts.ScatterPlotType', 'epiviz.plugins.charts.GenesTrackType'];
   ```

 2. Host a script at an online location, and retrieve its web address.
-EpiViz allows users to use the `script` GET
+Epiviz allows users to use the `script` GET
 argument for scripts located anywhere on the internet.

   **Example:** We created a file called `settings-override-tutorial.js` and stored it at the following
   location:
   [http://epiviz.cbcb.umd.edu/help/settings-override-tutorial.js](http://epiviz.cbcb.umd.edu/help/settings-override-tutorial.js).

-3. EpiViz also implements the **[GitHub Gist API](https://developer.github.com/v3/gists/)**, allowing users
+3. Epiviz also implements the **[GitHub Gist API](https://developer.github.com/v3/gists/)**, allowing users
   to create and use **Gist** as plugins (see **[here](https://help.github.com/articles/creating-gists)** a short
   tutorial on how to create a Gist script).

   **Example:** For the purpose of this tutorial, we created a Gist script with the same
   contents here: [https://gist.github.com/florin-chelaru/7851244d2d9a9996403a](https://gist.github.com/florin-chelaru/7851244d2d9a9996403a).

-4. Open EpiViz using the location of the script as value for the `script` argument. **Note:** the `script` argument
+4. Open Epiviz using the location of the script as value for the `script` argument. **Note:** the `script` argument
 represents an array, so that multiple scripts can be provided at once.
 Thus, the format `script[]=<url>` should be used.

   **Example:** [http://epiviz.cbcb.umd.edu/?ws=wjRtqAK3GCd&settings=default&script[]=http://epiviz.cbcb.umd.edu/help/settings-override-tutorial.js](http://epiviz.cbcb.umd.edu/?ws=wjRtqAK3GCd&settings=default&script[]=http://epiviz.cbcb.umd.edu/help/settings-override-tutorial.js)

-  For **Gist** scripts, EpiViz allows users to provide just the Gist id.
-In background, EpiViz uses the GitHub Gist API to
+  For **Gist** scripts, Epiviz allows users to provide just the Gist id.
+In background, Epiviz uses the GitHub Gist API to
   retrieve the scripts using the given id, and use plug them in at start-up.
 The GET argument for Gist scripts is `gist`,
   and like `script`, it represents and array.